-The Moving Pictures project honors and tells the stories of Minnesota's Greatest Generation.
+The Moving Pictures project honors and tells the stories of Minnesota's Greatest Generation - those born between 1910 and 1929, who came of age during World War II.
 Walter Mondale, who was born in 1928, is one of Minnesota's most accomplished and fascinating members of that generation.
 At the premiere, members of the Mondale family and "FRITZ" director Melody Gilbert will be on hand to introduce the film.
-"FRITZ: The Walter Mondale Story" premieres on Thursday, October 16, at 7:00 p.m. at the Minnesota History Center, 345 W. Kellogg Blvd., St. Paul, Minn.
-To reserve seats and for more information, call (651) 259-3015.
+"FRITZ: The Walter Mondale Story" premieres on Thursday, October 16 at 7:00 p.m. at the Minnesota History Center, 345 W. Kellogg Blvd., St. Paul, Minn.
+The screening is free with paid museum admission.
+To reserved seats and for more information, call (651) 259-3015.